Robo-Educa/.github/profile/README.md

 }
 ```

-**User Authentication**:
+#### User Authentication:
-The login process is managed by `login.js`, which sends a POST request to the backend to validate the user.
+The login process is managed by `/static/js/login.js`, which sends a POST request to the backend to validate the user.
 If the user does not have valid credentials, they can log in as a guest.

 ```javascript
 async function login(usertype) {